-My clients have been heavily investing in this sector.
-The yields available on holiday let properties have rocketed and it is no surprise to see well-maintained properties, in the right locations, producing yields over 10% per annum.
-Here at MFB, we have seen both first-time holiday let owners and experienced holiday letting companies expanding as a result, taking advantage of numerous interest-only deals in the market place.
+My clients have been heavily investing in the holiday let sector over the last five years.
+The yields available on holiday let properties have rocketed, and it is no surprise to see well-maintained properties, in the right locations, producing yields over 10% per annum.
+Here at Mortgages for Business, we’ve seen first-time and seasoned holiday let owners investing extensively, and many experienced landlords diversifying their portfolios in this sector.

-Since the loan interest tax relief restrictions have come into full force and the impact is being felt by landlords, holiday lets are becoming increasingly more attractive as landlords look for alternative tax-efficient vehicles.
-From a tax perspective, in order to benefit from the more favourable treatment of loan interest it is necessary for the property to be available to let for at least 210 days in the tax year, and actually let for 105 days.
-There are many taxable allowance offsets available - for example, council tax, repairs, depreciation of the fixtures and fittings, and loan interest can be offset depending on your circumstances.
-To find out how this applies to your circumstance, please seek professional tax advice before making any decisions.
+Pandemic aside, holiday let properties offer some landlords an alternative tax-efficient investment vehicle.
+This has been felt even more by landlords since the full loan-interest tax-relief restrictions came into force in April 2020.
+From a tax perspective, to benefit from the more favourable treatment of loan interest the property must be available to let for at least 210 days in the tax year, and actually let for 105 days.
+There are many taxable allowance offsets available depending on your circumstances, for example: council tax, repairs, depreciation of the fixtures and fittings, and loan interest.
+To find out how this applies to you, please seek professional tax advice before making any decisions.

 What types of property are classed as holiday lets?

 We finance a wide variety of properties for the holiday let market.
 It’s fair to say that Airbnb has diversified the sector, both in terms of location and property types that people look for.
 It’s no longer just week-long, cottage holidays in the countryside!

 Over the last couple of years, we have sourced mortgages for houses large and small, flats above commercial property and multi-unit freehold blocks (to name but a few)!
 We’ve also encountered challenging covenants which only allow the property to be a holiday let, and arranged finance for more extensive holiday let complexes.